-But that degree of foresight can't have been at work when she wrote a book review (pdf) that was published in a 1995 edition of the University of Chicago Law Review.
-In the process of commenting on Stephen Carter's book on the sorry state of Supreme Court confirmation hearings, Kagan offered an analysis that lights up like neon now that she herself is a nominee.
+Several recent profiles of Elena Kagan imply that she has eyed the Supreme Court almost since high school, and that her reticence about taking strong stands on issues may have been calculated to smooth her path.
+But such foresight wasn't at work when she wrote a book review published in a 1995 edition of the University of Chicago Law Review.
+While commenting on Stephen Carter's book on the sorry state of Court confirmation hearings, Kagan offered an analysis that lights up like neon now that Kagan herself is a nominee.